Should You Book A Tour Your First Trip to Egypt, or Navigate on Your Own?

 Instagram shots & video

-You may not have time to stage Instagram shots and or video if you book a tour.
+You may not have time to stage Instagram shots and or videos if you book a tour.
 You need to adhere to the group schedule and respect the shared experience of the entire group.

 Pros of exploring on your own